Giant Tarpon Fishing – Crystal River, Chassahowitzka River and the Homosassa River

 Three brown pelicans sweep low alongside our skiff.
 They beat three long stokes upwards in unison.
 Once, twice, now gone.
 Left behind is the low sound of the gentle clear warm water quietly lapping against the hull.
 Eyes strain in the first light for something which to focus upon.
 A tarpon breaks the surface and disappears into concentric rings.
 Another fish rolls further out.
-You can see the passing pod’s silhouette through the translucent water.
+You can see the passing pod’s silhouette through the translucent water of the Homosassa River.

 The fly begins its graceful journey as the line unrolls in tight loops along a perfect plane then shoots briskly through the guides.
 The fly sinks deep.
 A short hard tug on the fly line and the rods bends.
 The feeling is unmistakable.
 A moment later the water erupts in an explosion.
 The air is full of fish.
 The rod bends deeply with a great heaviness on the end.
 The line shears through the water and sounds like a ripping bed sheet.
 The fly reel spins wildly.
 A tarpon is on.

-Clearly this is the best time of the year to be here.
-Fish are everywhere and the finest tarpon fishing in the United States is here in my own backyard.
+Clearly, this is the best time of the year to be here.
+Fish are everywhere in the Homosassa River and the finest tarpon fishing in the United States is here in my own backyard.

-The suns brightness burns a hole in the sky.
-The water is as clear and flat as a windowpane and shimmers in the sun.
+The suns brightness and burns a hole in the sky.
+The Homosassa River is as clear and flat as a windowpane and shimmers in the sun.
 You can see right to the bottom and watch the turtle grass sway in the current.
 Seagulls lift in the easy breeze and call to one another.
 The man-a war birds are riding the thermals skyward.
 Inland the cumulus clouds are piling up.
-Sounds of distant thunder bolts echo in the background as dramatic changes of light emanate from the ever changing sky and sea.
+Sounds of distant thunder bolts echo in the background, as dramatic changes of light emanate from the ever changing sky and sea.

 It is times like this that you wonder just what you have done right in your life to deserve such a gift.